Pentagram Rigidity for Centrally Symmetric Octagons: Intrinsic Boundedness and Concavity

-Since $c+d<1$ we have $c+d-1<0$.
+At points of ${\cal U\/}_{ab}-{\cal U\/}_{cd}$ we have $c+d-1<0$ and all other terms are positive.
 Since $c,d \in (0,1)$ we have $|c-d|<c+d$.
 So, the last factor in the numerator is positive.
-A single plot is enough to show that the positive sign determines concavity rather than convexity with respect to the side of the arc lying in $L_+'$.
+A single plot is enough to show that the negative sign determines concavity rather than convexity with respect to the side of the arc lying in $L_+'$.